BenKarmay/benkarmay.github.io/_posts/2023-02-24-Origin-Clone-Blog.md

 ## ?
 Additional gear to consider adding to template ?

 - Install Zen-map
-- WireGuard
+-

 ---

 This is a basic process I use to ensure I can fire up a new VM for immediate use and minimal effort.
 As your machine set up and configuration changes or diversifies over time, you can great a library of your go to templates for a given use case or scenario.
 Template creation is a destructive process so as a precaution, I first make a Full-Clone of the VM to use for template creation.
 This way if for some reason the templating process fails or is interrupted, my Origin VM remains intact.

 ---

 ## References

 The VM install, configuration, Template Creation, cloning and workflow outlined in this article are fairly standard and covered in a plethora of online sources.

 ### Honorable mentions go to:

 - **Learn Linux TV** for their brilliant video series on PROXMOX
 - **Sheridan Computers** for an excellent video walk through of bare metal encrypted disk install of Kali Linux.

 I’d encourage you to check out their channels and support their incredibly valuable and generous work however you are able.

+---

+This article is a general summary of the process and workflow I use.
+It is not a formal instructional document.
+It is intended to highlight a few important things to be attentive to when transforming VMs into templates.